-Microsoft Excel is undoubtedly one of the most powerful tools to manage information in a structured form.
+Microsoft Excel is undoubtedly one of the best scraping tools python to manage information in a structured form.
 Excel is like the Swiss army knife of data, with its great features and capabilities.
 Here is how MS Excel can be used as a basic web scraping tool to extract web data directly into a worksheet.
 We will be using Excel web queries to make this happen.

 Web queries feature of MS Excel is used to fetch website data to excel and can be extracted into the worksheet easily.
 It can automatically find tables on the webpage and would let you pick the particular table you need the data from.
 Web queries can also be handy in situations where an ODBC connection is impossible to maintain, apart from just extracting data from the web pages.
-Let’s see how web queries work and how you can crawl HTML tables and use MS Excel as a web scraper tool.
+Let’s see how web queries work and how you can crawl HTML tables and use MS Excel as the best scraping tool in python.

 We’ll start with a simple web query to crawl data from the Yahoo Finance page.
 This page is particularly easier to crawl and hence is a good fit for learning the method.
 The page is also pretty straightforward and doesn’t have important information in the form of links or images.
-Here is the tutorial video for using MS Excel as webscraping tool.
+Here is the tutorial video for using MS Excel as a web scraping tool.

 1. Select the cell in which you want the data to appear

 3. The New Web query box will pop up as shown below

 4. Enter the web page URL you need to extract data from in the Address bar and hit the Go button

 5. Click on the yellow-black buttons next to the table you need to extract data from